eralddavid/eralddavid.github.io/essays/shape_of_the_data_engineering.md

 _Created at: 2024-02-09_

-_Last updated at: 2024-02-09_
+_Last updated at: 2024-02-12_

-I am a big fan of studying how to accelerate expertise.
-I believe the best thing I can do in my youth is to identify all the skills needed to become an expert and learn about them over time (my current domain is data).
-That's why I found this tip from Cedric Chin quite compelling.
+I have been working for >4 years now, and there's this ugly fact that I still can't put aside on: is hard to identify a path to expertise.
+Most knowledge worker that I know don't try to achieve expert level in their field.
+For those who want, sometime they just winging it and [rarely involves deliberate practice](https://notes.andymatuschak.org/About_these_notes?stackedNotes=zUw5PuD8op9oq8kHvni6sug6eRTNtR9Wqma&stackedNotes=zMbCwoVdjsqPNyTRRr3phPN).
+That's why I kept collecting a faster way to identify a "path" to expertise.
+And while many focus on learning through documentation, courses, or trial and error, there's another powerful approach that's often overlooked: **studying how experts talk among themselves**.

+This insight came from Cedric Chin, who observed that practitioners talking shop naturally surface the most critical aspects of their domain.
+As he explains:

 ![Screenshot from Commoncog's forum](/images/essays_0002/screenshot_cedric_001.png)